dcbuild3r/blockchain-development-guide/README.md

 }
 ```

 In the beginning, you declare the version of Solidity you are using the `pragma solidity + version` keyword.
 To indicate the creation of a contract you write it using the `contract ContractName {}` form.
 Within the contract curly brackets, the logic of the program is declared.
-We then declare a simple variable with the name `count` with unsigned integer type (meaning it can only hold positive integers).
+We then declare a simple private variable with the name `count` with unsigned integer type (meaning it can only hold positive integers).
+Private functions and state variables are only visible for the contract they are defined in and not in derived contracts.
 Afterward, we declare three different functions, one to retrieve the value held inside of the `count` variable, one to increase the variable's value by one, and the last one to decrement its value.
 The `public` keyword specifies that the function can be called by any address on the blockchain (be it a smart contract or a user-owned account).
 The `view` modifier specifies that the function doesn't alter the state within the contract (it only reads values already available).
 The `returns` keyword is used to specify the type of the object that is returned back by the function, unsigned integer type in the case of the `get()` function.
 Everything which is written after a `//` is considered a comment and is ignored by the Solidity compiler.
 Comments are used to make the code more readable and manageable, which is especially helpful if you are working with teams or revisit a codebase after some time.
 It also acts as documentation for what the code it is doing.

 **How do I compile and deploy my first contract?**